RosettaCommons/documentation/revold.md

 # Algorithm Description

 Details can be found in the publication.
 In short, REvoLd starts with a population of ligands (default 200) randomly sampled from the combinatorial input space.
 Each ligand is added to a copy of the target pose and placed at the specified xyz position.
-The docking protocol is applied n times (default 150).
+The docking protocol is applied n_scoring_runs times (default 150).
 Each apply is followed by scoring the protein-ligand pose with the specified main scoring function.
 The resulting scores are used to calculate the REvoLd specific scores, further referred to as fitness scores:

 1. total_REU: Rosetta energy of the entire complex
 2. ligand_interface_delta: Difference between bound and unbound complex.
 The unbound complex energy is calculated by moving the ligand 500A away from the protein target and rescoring without additional relaxation.